-Resource Agent Description 12network STONITH node-level fencing for systems using L1/L2 controllers, such as SGI ia64 systems.
-See "Creating the L2 STONITH Primitive" on page 164. sgi-ipmi STONITH node-level fencing for systems with a baseboard management controller (BMC) using intelligent platform management interface (IPMI), such as SGI x86_64.
-See "Creating the SGI IPMI STONITH Primitive " on page 167.

-Although the SGI resource agents can be used independently, this guide provides example procedures to configure the set of resources required to provide highly available versions of the following:

-- CXFS NFS edge-serving from CXFS client-only nodes in a two-node active/active HA cluster.
-See "CXFSTM NFS Edge-Serving Failover" on page 4. - DMF in a two-node active/passive HA cluster (which can optionally include COPAN MAID shelves).
-See "DMF Failover" on page 7. - COPAN MAID shelves in an active/active HA cluster that consists of two parallel data mover nodes.
+Resource Agent Description sgi-ipmi STONITH node-level fencing for systems with a baseboard management controller (BMC) using intelligent platform management interface (IPMI), such as SGI x86_64.
+See "Creating the SGI IPMI STONITH Primitive " on page 166.
+Although the SGI resource agents can be used independently, this guide provides example procedures to configure the set of resources required to provide highly available versions of the following: CXFS NFS edge-serving from CXFS client-only nodes in a two-node active/active HA cluster.
+See "CXFSTM NFS Edge-Serving Failover" on page 4.
+DMF in a two-node active/passive HA cluster (which can optionally include COPAN MAID shelves).
+See "DMF Failover" on page 7.
+COPAN MAID shelves in an active/active HA cluster that consists of two parallel data mover nodes.
 See "COPAN MAID OpenVault Client HA Service for Mover Nodes" on page 8.
 Although other configurations may be possible, SGI has tested and recommends the above HA environments.